JihaoXin/jihaoxin.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Artificial Intelligence
+    - course: PhD in Art    ificial Intelligence
       institution: Stanford University
       year: 2012
     - course: MEng in Artificial Intelligence